TranPhucVinh/Cplusplus/Algorithms/Encryption/SHA-256/README.md

 1. a message schedule of sixty-four 32-bit words
 2. 8 working variables of 32 bits each
 3. a hash value of 8 32-bit words which stores the final SHA256 value

+Steps to calculate the SHA follow the following orders:
+1. Message Padding and Parsing

+# 1. Message Padding and Parsing

+The purpose of message padding in SHA-256 is to make the total length of a padded message a multiple of 512.
+The "big-endian" convention is used when expressing 64-bit words, so that within each word the most significant bit is shown in the leftmost bit position.

+The padding process of SHA-256 is perfomed as a "1" followed by m "0"s followed by a 64-bit integer appended to the end of the message to produce a padded message of length 512*n.
+The appended 64-bit integer is the length of the original message.
+The padded message is then processed by the hash function as n 512-bit.